oomlout/oomlout_oomp_builder/navigation/electronic/led/10_mm/white/part/readme.md

-# Electronic Led 10 Mm White
+# Electronic LED 10 mm White

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base